-Use of Private Vehicle for Out-of-state Travel
+Use of Personal Vehicle for Out-of-state Travel

-Travel outside of Georgia will be reimbursed on the basis of: (1) the lower of the lowest available coach airfare, or (2) the actual mileage rate.

-Meals and lodging en route to the destination may not be claimed for reimbursement during the period when the traveler would not be en route if he/she were traveling by common air carrier.
+Travel outside of Georgia will be reimbursed based on the lower of: (1) the lowest available coach airfare, or (2) the actual mileage rate.
+Meals and lodging en route to the destination may not be claimed for reimbursement during the period when the Traveler would not be en route if they were traveling by common air carrier.
+See Personal Vehicle Mileage Reporting below for additional information.

-Use of Private Vehicle for Travel to Airport
+Use of Personal Vehicle for Travel to an Airport

-Reimbursement for the use of a personal car to travel to/from the home airport may be made for mileage reimbursement for one round-trip to and from airport and parking.
+Reimbursement for the use of a personal vehicle to travel to/from the home airport may be made for mileage reimbursement for one round-trip to and from an airport.
 Mileage is calculated from home or headquarters (whichever is closer) on regular workdays.
-If the employee is dropped off at the airport, only a one-way mileage reimbursement (from home or headquarters) may be claimed on day of departure and day of return.
+If the Traveler is dropped off at the airport, only a one-way mileage reimbursement (from home or headquarters) may be claimed on day of departure and day of return.
 On weekends and holidays mileage may be reimbursed from the actual point of departure.
+See Personal Vehicle Mileage Reporting below for additional information.

-Mileage Rate
+Personal Vehicles Mileage Rate

 Transportation expenses incurred for use of personally owned automobiles will be reimbursed at the rate per mile as provided by the U.S. General Services Administration (GSA).
 Reimbursement will only be allowed for actual miles traveled in the performance of official duties.
 The official State of Georgia rate is tied to the U.S. General Services Administration (GSA).
 The current mileage reimbursement rate for personally owned automobiles can be found in the State Accounting Office Mileage Policy.

-Mileage Reporting
+Personal Vehicle Mileage Reporting

-Employees may be reimbursed for the mileage incurred from one point of departure to travel destinations as listed below:
+Travelers may be reimbursed for the mileage incurred from one point of departure to travel destinations as listed below:

-- If an employee departs from headquarters, mileage is calculated from headquarters to the destination point. - If an employee departs from his/her residence, mileage is calculated from the residence to the destination point, with a reduction for normal one-way commuting miles.
-For the return trip, if an employee returns to headquarters, mileage is calculated based on the distance to such headquarters. - If an employee returns to his/her residence, mileage is calculated based on the distance to the residence, with a reduction for normal one-way commuting miles.
+- If a Traveler departs from headquarters, mileage is calculated from headquarters to the destination point. - If a Traveler departs from his/her residence, mileage is calculated from the residence to the destination point, with a reduction for normal one-way commuting miles.
+For the return trip, if a Traveler returns to headquarters, mileage is calculated based on the distance to such headquarters. - If a Traveler returns to his/her residence, mileage is calculated based on the distance to the residence, with a reduction for normal one-way commuting miles.